LordTet/lordtet.github.io/docs/_posts/2021-08-30-HTB-Traceback.markdown

 ![SSH session established](/assets/Traceback/webadmin.png)

+## Account No. 2

 Okay great.
 A quick `ls` tells us that there is no flag here, so we'll need to move laterally.
 Additionally, there is a note here.
 What could that tool to practice lua be?

-So we run through some of the quick essentials and our user has permission to run a program called "luvit" as sysadmin.
-Let's just use sudo to run it, and it's... a lua intepreter.
+So we run through some of the quick essentials and our user has permission to run a program called `luvit` as sysadmin.
+Let's just use `sudo` to run it, and it's... a lua intepreter.
 The tool to practice lua.

 ![lua interpreter](/assets/Traceback/sudo_l.png)

 Okay great, now all we need to do is use Lua's `os.execute()` to give us a shell, and probably the flag aswell.

 ![User flag](/assets/Traceback/userflag.png)

 And that's the user flag.

-Next, we set up shop by putting our ssh key into this user's authorized keys, for some persistence (it's an easy box, I don't need to fly under any radars).
+We wrap this part up by putting our ssh key into this user's authorized keys, for some persistence (it's an easy box, I don't need to fly under any radars).
 Not going to supply a screenshot for this because it's nothing special.

+## Root

 Now, we get root.
-The astute may have noticed that the motd is changed on the box as well, and we know that those are scripts that are run on login. `uname -a` reveals that we are on an Ubuntu machine, and we know that modern Ubuntu machines store the motd in `/etc/update-motd.d/`
+I noticed in the beginning that the motd is changed on the box as well, and we know that those are scripts that are run on login. `uname -a` reveals that we are on an Ubuntu machine, and we know that modern Ubuntu machines store the motd in `/etc/update-motd.d/`

 ![etc/update-motd.d](/assets/Traceback/updatemotd.png)